Lordwan/Ebookstore-App/README.md

 ```
 # -Step 4-

-Create a new database called 'ebookstore'
+Create a new database called 'ebookstore':
 ```
 } mysql> create database if not exists ebookstore;